Welcome to today's edition of the Rush 24-7 podcast.

 I went back to my website.

-I went back and I searched, I wanted to find the earliest mention of Scott Walker as a man showing the way with the blueprint, how to win, and how long I've been talking about this, and how long I was the only one talking about it.
+I wanted to find the earliest mention of Scott Walker as a man showing the way with the blueprint, how to win, and how long I've been talking about this and how long I was the only one talking about it.

 And now to see all the people getting on the bandwagon, which I did, and that's coming up.

-I'll bet being fray of artificial patriots.
+I'll bet being afraid of artificial patriots.

-Anyway, I got a little little rant coming on that.
+Anyway, a little rant coming on that.

 We've got a couple sound bites.

-But I fully realized it would have been a difficult test and a hard fight.
+I'm convinced that we could win the nomination, but I fully realize it would have been a difficult task and a hard fight.

 But that's before the other contenders have had the opportunity to take their message to the voters.